Exponentiable Grothendieck categories in flat Algebraic Geometry: Examples from algebraic geometry

-where $\lfp(\Qcoh(X))$ denotes the full subcategory of $\Qcoh(X)$ given by the locally finitely presentable quasi-coherent sheaves, this is, the quasi-coherent sheaves that locally are a cokernel of a morphism between two finite coproducts of the structure sheaf. \begin{proof} By \cite[Cor 6.9.12]{grothendieckdieudonne71} we know that $\Qcoh(X)$ is a locally finitely presentable linear category, with the finitely presentable objects given by the locally finitely presentable quasi-coherent sheaves (see \cite[Prop 75]{murfet06}).
-We conclude by applying \Cref{locfinpresexponentiable}. \end{proof} \end{prop} \begin{exa} Let $X$ be a quasi-separated noetherian scheme.
+where $\lfp(\Qcoh(X))$ denotes the full subcategory of $\Qcoh(X)$ given by the locally finitely presentable quasi-coherent sheaves, that is, the quasi-coherent sheaves that locally are a cokernel of a morphism between two finite direct sums of the structure sheaf. \begin{proof} By \cite[Cor 6.9.12]{grothendieckdieudonne71} we know that $\Qcoh(X)$ is a locally finitely presentable linear category, with the finitely presentable objects given by the locally finitely presentable quasi-coherent sheaves (see \cite[Prop 75]{murfet06}).
+We conclude by applying \Cref{locfinpresexponentiable}. \end{proof} \end{prop} \begin{exa} Let $X$ be a noetherian scheme.
 Then we have that

-Indeed, as $X$ is noetherian, the finitely presented objects of $\Qcoh(X)$ are precisely the coherent sheaves, this is $\Qcoh(X)_\omega \simeq \lfp(\Qcoh(X)) \simeq \coh(X)$ (see, for example, \cite[Tag 01XZ]{stacksproject}).
+Indeed, as $X$ is noetherian, the finitely presented objects of $\Qcoh(X)$ are precisely the coherent sheaves, that is $\Qcoh(X)_\omega \simeq \lfp(\Qcoh(X)) \simeq \coh(X)$ (see, for example, \cite[Tag 01XZ]{stacksproject}).
 In particular, given a noetherian commutative algebra $A$, we have that where $\fpmod(A)$ denotes the category of finitely presentable $A$-modules. \end{exa}

 \begin{rem}[A topological detour] \Cref{qcohexponentiable} has a very deep geometric meaning, especially from the topos theoretic point of view, which deserves a bit of space to be expanded.
 It is known to a general topologist that expontentiability in the category $\mathsf{Top}$ of topological spaces is a quite non-trivial problem.
 When $X$ is locally compact and Hausdorff, the compact open topology on $\mathsf{Top}(X, -)$ shows that $X$ is exponentiable in $\mathsf{Top}$.
 In addition, it is known that the frame of opens of a locally compact and Hausdorff space is continuous.
 This observation is a strong motivation to study continuous frames, which somehow correspond to this very well-behaved notion of topological spaces.
 It is therefore not a surprise that continuous frames are exponentiable among locales, and that continuous topoi are exponentiable among topoi!
 It is well known that quasi-compact separated schemes are a linear analog of compact Hausdorff spaces, and thus fall under the big scheme of locally compact Hausdorff.
 Along these lines, the category of sheaves over any topological manifold is continuous and thus exponentiable.
 We cannot consider this as a strong evidence that every scheme is exponentiable, but to the authors it seems a good indication that any (category of quasi-coherent sheaves over a) scheme might be exponentiable with respect to this monoidal structure.
 We therefore pose the following open question. \end{rem}